Contact Us

 • Mi Esperanza Course: Jewelry program

-In 2021 one of her greatest dreams is coming true.
-Sulema's oldest son, Andrik, graduated from a private bilingual school with an education that was never possible for Sulema.
-Her efforts and sacrifices are changing her children's futures, and she is proud.
+In 2021, one of her greatest dreams came true.
+Sulema's oldest son, Andrich, graduated from a private bilingual school.
+An education that was never possible for Sulema.
+He is currently (7/2025) enrolled in college and working.
+He is now able to help his family financially, specifically by supporting the education of his two younger brothers.
+Her efforts and sacrifices are changing her children's futures, and she takes pride in them.

-"I have met wonderful people through Mi Esperanza," she said.
-"People that have supported me.
+"I have met wonderful people through Mi Esperanza," she said—people who have supported me.
 I encourage Mi Esperanza's friends to keep helping women like me.
 Your support not only touches us but also the lives of our children and others we care for."

 Aracely Velazquez